volodymyrhudyma/blog/content/blog/2020-07-04-client-side-vs-server-side-rendering-in-react-what-should-i-use.md

 The following steps are executed to make an application visible after the user opens a website:

-1. The browser makes a request to the server:
+1. The browser makes a request to the server.

-   \- "Hey, bro!
-Could you send me the contents of the website?"
-2. The server answers the browser with a **FULL** **HTML structure**, containing links to all styles and JavaScript files. **During this step the user can already see the website content**:
+2. The server answers the browser with a **FULL** **HTML structure**, containing links to all styles and JavaScript files. **During this step, the user can already see the website content**.

-   \- "Ok, here you go!"
-3. The browser downloads all JavaScript files:
+3. The browser downloads all JavaScript files.

-   \- "Thanks, buddy.
-I see there are some JavaScript files.
-Let's download them first."
-4. The browser executes JavaScript:
+4. The browser executes JavaScript.

-   \- "The download is complete.
-Time to run the scripts."
-5. If no errors occurred during the execution, the app is ready for use:
+5. If no errors occurred during the execution, the app is ready for use.

-   \- "Ok, I got it for you, my dear user.
-Now it is time to have a little rest."

 When using **SSR** user is able to see the website **during the second step**.